How To Protect The Hair While Swimming Every Day

 - Oil Your Hair

 Oiling is the primary and most important step to protect the hair from chlorinated water.
-Oil penetrates the hair shaft, prevents water from entering into the cuticle, and lowers hygral fatigue (swelling and drying of the cuticle).
+Oil penetrates the hair shaft, prevents water from entering into the cuticle, lowering the chances of hygral fatigue (swelling and drying of the cuticle).
 Oil can fill the gaps between the cuticle cells and prevent chlorine from entering into the cuticles (1).

-Applying oil before swimming forms a protective layer on the scalp and makes the hair waterproof.
+Applying a swimmer’s hair oil before swimming forms a protective layer on the hair and makes the hair waterproof.
 It also prevents leaching of hair color and keeps blonde color from turning green.
 Use coconut or olive oils to nourish and hydrate the hair during and after swimming.

-Applying coconut oil (rich in lauric acid) cab help prevent protein loss caused by chlorine water and reduce further damage (2).
-Massage coconut oil gently on damp hair to protect it from chlorinated water.
+Applying coconut oil (rich in lauric acid) can help prevent protein loss caused by chlorine in the water and reduce further hair damage (2).
+Massage coconut oil gently onto the damp hair to protect it from chlorinated water.

 - Take A Quick Shower With Non-Chlorinated Water

-Taking a shower can help prevent chlorinated water from penetrating the hair.
-Wet hair with an oil coating absorbs less chlorine from the pool water, reducing hair breakage and damage.
+Showering immediately post swimming can help prevent chlorinated water from penetrating the hair.
+Wetting hair with an oil coating absorbs less chlorine from the pool water, preventing hair damage.
+While we all think that we may know how to shower properly, following the right process and a few tricks can help keep your hair healthy and nail your shower routine.

 - Apply Leave-In Conditioner

-A leave-in conditioner is a humectant that protects the hair from chlorine water damage.
+A leave-in conditioner is a humectanti A widely used ingredient in hair products that helps to keep the tresses hydrated by drawing moisture from the environment. that protects the hair from chlorine water damage.
 It not only nourishes your hair but also forms a protective layer against chlorine and other harmful chemicals in the pool.

 A leave-in conditioner neutralizes the electrical negative charge of the hair fibers by adding positive charge and lubricates the hair cuticles, making them hydrophobic (waterproof) (1).
-It mimics the hair natural lipid content, seals the cuticle, and minimizes frizz and breakage.
+It mimics the hair natural lipidi The fatty acid layer over the hair shaft that protects it from external damage, contributing to the health, strength, and luster of the hair. content, seals the cuticle, and minimizes frizz and breakage.

 - Spritz Some Hairspray